Ron Foxcroft volunteers to make an impact

-Ron was instrumental in raising $905,000 from the community for flood victims in need through our 100 day campaign.
-He also played a crucial role in encouraging the Province to match the dollars fundraised by the community through the Ontario Disaster Relief Assistance Program (ODRAP), for a total of $2.7 million raised to support eligible flood victims.
+Foxcroft was instrumental in raising $905,000 from the community for flood victims through the Foundation’s 100 day campaign, devoting 700 hours of his time to the effort.
+He also played a crucial role in encouraging the province to match the dollars fundraised by the community through the Ontario Disaster Relief Assistance Program.
+In all, $2.7 million was raised to support eligible flood victims.

 What inspires you to volunteer?